-You are not alone – this is a major complaint among family caregivers.
+You are not alone – this is a major complaint among family and spousal caregivers.
 Because time is limited, caregivers fall into a routine that’s very task-oriented.
 They tend to be highly conscious of time constraints and the to-do list in their heads, which they’re constantly updating during their visits.

 Given this orientation, they also tend to develop a sort of tunnel vision: when they walk into a room, they immediately see and hear everyone’s care needs and demands…and not much else.
 It’s wonderful that they are so caring and attentive, yet they’re so focused that they forget to relax and take a little time to connect on a social level.
 They may want to, but then concern about a new potential health issue their loved one brings up, or how something’s going to get handled, distracts them.
 Before they know it they have to leave, and no social niceties have been exchanged beyond a quick hug and maybe a kiss on the cheek.

 Does this sound like you and your loved one(s)?